 We did and got $85,000.00 the second time.
 Again, the judge said too much, and I accused him on the record of favoring the railroad over Mr. Key.

 Third trial, the railroad got scared and settled the case, because under Virginia law the judge can’t take the money verdict of the third trial.

-That is how we operate.
+That is how our personal injury lawyers in Charlottesville operate.
 That is what we believe.
 An injured railroad employee has a right to a trial, or two trials or three trials, if that is what it takes to get him justice.
 Not the railroad, not a Judge, but the client should have the final say.
 (Footnote: other lawyers also charged the same judge with the same accusations.
 The judge is now retired.)

-Wilson & Hajek have tried railroad injury cases in Virginia, North Carolina, West Virginia, Florida, Washington, D.C., Maryland, Ohio, and South Carolina with much success.
+Wilson & Hajek have tried railroad injury cases in Virginia and other states much success.

 Our railroad injury trials covered all types of railroad injuries on trains, in yards, in shops, on sidings, railroad crews hurt at crossings, passengers and crew injured in passenger train collisions, chemical exposures, hearing losses, lung disorders and other occupational injuries.
 We are proud of our record and we fight hard for the big and small claims of injured railroad employees.
 Through my experience, I know the experts necessary to try cases, from economists, to occupational therapists, to medical personnel for independent examinations.

 As far as experience goes, the old saying is very true we have it all.